What is Ozempic used for and how does it work?

 - The most common side effects include nausea, vomiting, diarrhea, stomach pain and constipation.

 - Ozempic is given as an injection under your skin once a week.
-Your health care provider can teach you how to do this yourself.
+Your health care provider can teach you how to do this yourself using the pen injector.

 What is the mechanism of action for Ozempic?